Battleroid/ppupload/README.md

 ## note

 I'm not great at PHP, and I wouldn't trust this as a public service.
 That's exactly why I've restricted uploading only to my LAN subnet.
 If you see some other major pitfalls, please, let me know or submit a pull request.

+If I were planning to make this public facing, I would create a separate user for this, chroot it, and definitely disable PHP's ability to execute items in the inis, as well as restrict that user from using the PHP command line utility.